Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

 The California Attorney General (AG) has announced a $2.75 million settlement with Disney over allegations that its streaming services violated the California Consumer Privacy Act (CCPA) by failing to effectively process targeted advertising opt-outs.

-The verdict, announced on February 11, 2026, is the largest CCPA settlement in California history.
+The verdict, announced on February 11, 2026, was the largest CCPA settlement in California history until GM agreed to settle for $12.75 million on May 8, 2026.

 California Attorney General (AG) Rob Bonta said, “Consumers shouldn’t have to go to infinity and beyond to assert their privacy rights.
 Today, my office secured the largest settlement to date under the CCPA over Disney's failure to stop selling and sharing the data of consumers that explicitly asked it to,” said Attorney General Bonta.